 So, what should we do when we are disappointed by another?
 If complaining doesn’t engender change, what does?
 How can the practice leader change a culture where blaming and shaming are a team sport?

-Simply telling your team that they can’t complain, isn’t going to work.
-They will inevitably complain about not being able to complain!
-The best route is to acknowledge that it can be okay to complain, but a complaint is an inspiration to have a conversation – it’s not the end goal.
-The goal shouldn’t be to assign culpability but to find a mutual solution.
+The best route is to acknowledge that it can be okay to complain, but a complaint should be an inspiration to have a conversation; it’s not the end goal.
+The goal isn’t to assign culpability but to find a mutual solution.

 Contribution and Ownership

 When someone recognizes their contribution, they take ownership of their behavior and they acknowledge that they also need to change in order to get better results.
-Here’s how acknowledging your contribution and taking ownership would sound with the examples I used earlier.

 Complaint/Blame | Contribution/Ownership |